howerj/httpc/readme.md

 There are only a handful of functions required to be implemented in order to port this client.
 If your platform has a [TCP/IP][] stack with a [Berkeley sockets][] like [API][] then porting should be trivial.

+The functions all return negative on failure, zero on successful completion of an operation or session, and there are some positive values that are used to to signal special cases (such as the HTTP client yielding to the caller, "HTTPC\_YIELD"), or the operation is finished but the connection is open ("HTTPC\_REUSE" is returned).
+Both of these special return values are not encountered unless enabled, which by default they are not.

+For each connection a "httpc\_options\_t" structure must be readied, which will contain the callbacks needed to connect to the web-server, and to allocate memory.
+Very little memory is allocated, non-blocking memory operations use allocate more on the heap, but blocking operations use more stack space.
+Allocation is only done during session setup usually, and should not grow during normal operation.

+The following functions support non-blocking modes of operation, and reusing the HTTP connection after successful requests (unsuccessful requests cause the connection to be closed, and reopened, as do redirects).

+	int httpc_get(httpc_options_t *a, const char *url, httpc_callback fn, void *param);
+	int httpc_put(httpc_options_t *a, const char *url, httpc_callback fn, void *param);
+	int httpc_post(httpc_options_t *a, const char *url, httpc_callback fn, void *param);
+	int httpc_head(httpc_options_t *a, const char *url);
+	int httpc_delete(httpc_options_t *a, const char *url);
+	int httpc_trace(httpc_options_t *a, const char *url);
+	int httpc_options(httpc_options_t *a, const char *url);

+The callback for the GET operation is called only when receiving the response body.
+Likewise the callback for the PUT operation is only called when sending the request body.
+All operations can optionally have both requests and response bodies according to the specification, but there is no way to deal with both (to keep things simple).

+"httpc\_head", "httpc\_trace", and "httpc\_options" are really
+only useful for interactive debugging purposes when logging is turned on.
+It is expected that they will not be used on an embedded platform.

+These functions support blocking operations only, and do not support reusing the connection:

+	int httpc_get_buffer(httpc_options_t *a, const char *url, char *buffer, size_t *length);
+	int httpc_put_buffer(httpc_options_t *a, const char *url, char *buffer, size_t length);
+	int httpc_post_buffer(httpc_options_t *a, const char *url, char *buffer, size_t length);

+The above functions are for reading into a buffer (GET) writing from a buffer (PUT, POST).
+GET expects the length of the buffer to be passed into 'length', and it returns the actual length of the data retrieved in 'length'.
+If the buffer is not big enough an error is returned.

+The "httpc\_tests" function executes a series of built in unit tests, they may be compiled out with the right define to save on space.

+	int httpc_tests(httpc_options_t *a);

+You should not normally need to run this function.
+Negative is returned on error, as usual.

 # BUILDING